-"These are African people who haven’t had their identity tarnished by colonization.
+"These are African people who haven’t had their identity tarnished by colonisation.
 This is a movie that we need."

 'Black Panther' fans Sherice Piece and Guens Delius | Images courtesy of Facebook.

-Black Panther is breaking box-office records like a bad-habit.
+Black Panther is smashing box-office records.
 Black Panther is spurring black folks to celebrate in numbers.
-Black Panther is a 97 percent certified fresh film—and some folks, mostly of the non-black variety, still don’t get it.
+Black Panther is a 97 percent certified fresh film – and some folks, mostly of the non-black variety, still don’t get it.

 As a black nerd, I’m frankly tired of the explanation.
-And despite the hundreth journalist, with their la-di-da press access, pushing out an explainer to the importance of a film like this (...me), we still get the sort dismissing “it’s not a big deal.”
+Despite hundreds journalist pushing out explainers about the importance of a film like this, we still get people dismissing it as "not a big deal".

-We’re on the eve of the public premiere, and sure, plenty more will be said by Friday.
-In the meantime, I can only hope that a few people will be able to understand what a big deal this is for the black community...but I won’t hold my breath.
+The film premiered in the UK yesterday, and I'm sure plenty more will have been said by the end of this week.
+In the meantime, I can only hope that a few people will be able to understand what a big deal this is for the black community – but I won’t hold my breath.